 Child care in the church nursery is available during the service.
 Children are welcome at this service, and may participate depending on their age and interest.

-Celtic Spirituality Reading Group: If you have found that Celtic spirituality speaks to you and would like to explore the traditions and symbols of Celtic spirituality, please join others who are like-minded for a Celtic spirituality reading group.
-We will consider Margaret Silf’s Sacred Spaces in September, discussing the first chapter on the Celtic knot.
+If you have found that Celtic spirituality speaks to you and would like to explore the traditions and symbols of Celtic spirituality, please join others who are like-minded for a Celtic spirituality reading group.
 The group is open to all who are interested in this topic, and friends are welcome!
 We will meet in Neve Hall from 4:00 p.m. to 5:00 p.m. before each Celtic Eucharist.
 The group will be open to newcomers each month, and the subject will be posted on the church website for those who want to check out the topic.
 For more information, contact Nancy Briggs or Debbie Scott.
 We will resume in September.